Giuseppe Vasi opened his 1754 book on the finest palaces of Rome with a view of the Palace of the Pope on the Quirinal Hill.

 Pope Clement XII built also new stables on the southern side of the square; these too were designed by Ferdinando Fuga, who however followed a previous project by Alessandro Specchi.
 The main entrance was linked to the square by two elliptical staircases which were pulled down in 1866, as shown in an early etching by Vasi (it opens in another window).

 (left) Coat of arms of Pope Clement XII above the main entrance; (right) coats of arms of Pope Pius IX

-The building is now used for temporary exhibitions (you may wish to know about the upcoming exhibitions - it opens in another window).
+The building is now used for temporary exhibitions.
 It enjoys nice view over Rome and in particular over some ancient walls inside Giardino Colonnese.